 Why are real foods more than a trend?
 You’d be hard-pressed to find a nutritionist or dietitian who argues that a refined, processed diet is superior to a whole foods diet, one that’s rich in fruits and vegetables.
-But even for the kale smoothiest of us health nuts, it’s still near impossible to get all the nutrients we need in our diets through food alone.
+But even for the kale smoothie enthusiasts among us, it’s still nearly impossible to get all the nutrients we need through food alone.
 Unfortunately, only 2% of Americans are eating the definition of a healthful diet.1 So what does “real food” mean for the future of our diets?

 Real Food: A Blast from the Past